openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

    1. Configure your computer to always send certain DNS queries to the `ingress-dns` nameserver.
 Follow the steps in [the `minikube` web site](https://minikube.sigs.k8s.io/docs/handbook/addons/ingress-dns/#installation) to configure macOS, Windows, or Linux's DNS resolver.

-      Now that your computer is set up to use the `minikube` DNS server for DNS names that end in "*.ziti", you can test it again without specifying where to send the DNS query.
+      Now that your computer is set up to use the `minikube` DNS server for DNS names that end in *.ziti, you can test it again without specifying where to send the DNS query.

       ```bash
       # test your DNS configuration